 Red Spider Lily

-Be sure to pick up NHG Bulb Food to apply at planting time and after each blooming season!
+Be sure to pick up NHG Bulb Food at North Haven Gardens to apply at planting time and after each blooming season!